Photo by Dave Hoefler on Unsplash | Photo by Wikipedia User:MrX | Photo by Mike Cushman

-Communities across Washington face significant natural resource challenges, often lacking the necessary tools and resources to address them effectively.
-These challenges are exacerbated by the dynamic and ever-changing nature of our environment and economic systems, requiring innovative and collaborative solutions.
+The WRCD is a 501(c)(3) non-profit located in Washington State, where communities face significant natural resource challenges, often lacking the necessary tools and resources to address them effectively.
+Addressing these challenges calls for innovative and collaborative solutions to strengthen and sustain resilient communities.

-The WRC&D takes a multifaceted approach to supporting communities’ adaptation to these changing conditions.
+We take a multifaceted approach to supporting communities’ adaptation to ever-changing environmental and economic conditions.
 We believe resilience stems from solid community connections, partnerships, and relationships, which are essential for achieving effective outcomes.
-We recognize that change is inevitable, whether anticipated or unknown, and that resilient communities are better equipped to weather such changes.

 Learn how we are helping local leaders to take action and help Washington better live with wildfire.